Friday, April 21, 2023

 He scooped up a bucketful of water and poured it into the funnel above the turbine.
 He was calm and confident.
 He released the tap - and the machine rushed and thundered.
 Around it hung a motionless ring of ejected wastewater.

 Markun poured all the water in.
-The turbine roared and seemed to be standing still from its rapid rotation.
+The turbine roared and from its rapid rotation, appeared like it was standing still.
 In the funnel, the water was swirling like a whirlwind from the suction of the machine.
-And the water, howling and groaning in spirals, was audible.
+And the water inside the spirals was audible, howling and groaning.
 The machine was accumulating force.
 The machine broke off and whistled in movement, cutting the air with a whirlwind of water.

 Markun stood.
-There was anxiety and anticipation in him.
-Everything in him froze, as if he was just born and was unable to understand anything.
-For the first time, he was not thinking, not being led by any thought.
+Anxiety and anticipation filled him.
+Everything inside him froze, as if he was just born and unable to understand anything.
+For the first time, he couldn't think, no ideas could lead him.

 From the machine's impact into the walls, the whole shed shook and rocked.
 Below, a bearing was smoking, and a second later flames were erupting from it.

 The machine was accelerating.
-Its power grew and, finding no resistance, moved with great speed.
+Its power increased and encountering no resistance, took off with great speed.

-The lower spiral burst, a piece of pipe broke off with a screech and, spinning, struck the wooden wall of the barn, piercing it and flying out into the yard.
+The lower spiral burst, a piece of pipe broke off with a screech and, spinning, struck the wooden wall of the barn, pierced through it, and flew out into the yard.

 The turbine leapt out of the bearing and dug into the ground.

 Markun went out the door and stopped.
-Stirred by the wind, the bare twigs on the lower branches were blown down.
+The bare twigs on the lower branches were blown down and shaking in the wind.

 The third whistle sounded.
 Markun didn't hear the second.